Thoracic Epidural Injection

 Why might I need a thoracic epidural injection?

-If you have middle or upper back pain, your healthcare provider may first suggest other treatments.
+If you have middle or upper back pain, you may first have other treatments.
 These include pain medicine and physical therapy.
-If these treatments don’t work, a thoracic epidural injection might make sense for you.
-It may be best if you have had moderate to severe pain for at least three months.
+If these don’t work, a thoracic epidural shot might be right for you.
+The shot is for people who have had moderate to severe pain for at least 3 months.

-A thoracic epidural injection may provide pain relief for several different types of back problems, like:
+A thoracic epidural injection may ease pain for:

 -